crowdtap/dotfiles/README.md

 scratch-vim
 ===========

-vim config called from scratch
+vim config used in scratch